 Blank Page Studio is a 1,500-square-foot co-creating non-profit art studio.
 We offer two ways to participate:

 • There are six 130-sq.ft. studio spaces that are allotted to our Resident Teaching Artists for their individual full-time use.
-As of January 2020, all of these studio spaces are full.
+As of November 2020, one of these studio spaces is available.

 • There is one studio space that is shared between three people as a "creative co-working space."
 As of January 2020, all co-working spaces are full.

 If you are in a creative field that does not require a large studio space or much storage, you might be interested in our shared "creative co-working" space, shown at right.
 Blank Page Studio provides a dedicated work table, chair and small storage drawer unit for your use.
 Your table is in one 125-sq. ft. studio space that you share with two other people.
 You have full-time access to your space.
 The rent is $150 per month, with no teaching obligation.
 This option is ideal for a graphic designer, writer, blogger, or anyone in a creative field who does not need a lot of storage.
 As of January 2020, all co-working desks are full!

 The six designated individual studio spaces are offered to artists at below-market rates in exchange for co-leading art classes for underserved youth in Oakland for 10 hours per month.
 Our Resident Artists get:

 Your own 130-square-foot designated space within a light, bright open environment (no walls)

 Opportunity and training to develop your skills as a teaching artist

 Opportunity to create and lead art workshops in our on-site classroom space to supplement your income

 Opportunity to show and sell your work during gallery events